CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * A command to anonymize a log
 * Python console enhancements such as a custom startup script and the possibility to preserve input history in memory after NVDA restarts.
 * In the Python console workspace, a function to open the source code of an object.
-* A command to log the stack trace of the speech.speak function.
+* A command to log the calls of a specific function (e.g. speech.speech.speak`), including its stack trace.
 * A command to reverse translate the items of the interface.

 ## Commands